-The salary for PGY-1 residents is $41,533 per year.
+The salary for PGY1 residents is $41,533 per year.
 Benefits include health insurance, 13 days of vacation, 13 days of sick leave, 10 holidays, health and dental benefits, paid tuition and travel to at least 2 required professional conferences.
-In addition, you will be provided an office with up-to-date computer systems and paid administrative leave for required conferences and educational events.
+In addition, the resident is provided office space with up-to-date computer systems and leave for required conferences and educational events.

 Graduate of an accredited school of pharmacy with a Pharm.D. degree

 Licensed or eligible for licensure as a pharmacist

 This residency site agrees that no person at this site will solicit, accept or use any ranking-related information from any residency applicant.

 About PGY1 Rural Health Residency

 VA Sierra Nevada Health Care System (VASNHCS) provides inpatient and outpatient care to a large geographical area that includes 20 counties in northern Nevada and northeastern California.
 The Reno campus is the site of the Ioannis A. Lougaris VA Medical Center, which operates 64 hospital beds and 60 Community Living Center (CLC) beds.
 VASNHCS also manages community based outpatient clinics in Auburn and Susanville, CA, and Carson Valley, Lahontan Valley, Fallon, and Winnemucca, NV.

 VASNHCS provides a broad array of inpatient and outpatient services in specialty medicine, surgery, primary care, mental health, and geriatrics and extended care.
 The hospital offers a wide range of diagnostic services, to include MRI, CT, ultrasound, nuclear medicine, as well as interventional cardiac catheterization services.